segmentio/kubeapply/cmd/kubestar/README.md

 The `star2yaml` subcommand evaluates a starlark entrypoint (i.e., of the form `def main(ctx):`) and outputs the associated Kubernetes YAML to `stdout`.
-Note that conversion is already supported in `kubeapply expand`, so this subcommand shouldn't be needed if you're already using the former.
+Note that this conversion is already supported in `kubeapply expand`, so this subcommand shouldn't be needed if you're already using the former.

 #### Usage